Piper Alpha: Occidental “never ever apologised.”

 “He is a marvellous person who we have known for years and who has given money to many charities.
 He is a man who has by his own efforts done well.
 He makes certain that as he himself has prospered so he helps others and I am sure he will look after the families.”
 LINK

-Next to visit the survivors was the Prince of Wales, also an old friend of Dr Hammer and Princess Diana.
+Next to visit the survivors was the Prince of Wales, also an old friend of Dr Hammer as was his then wife, Princess Diana.

 Footnote* [The operating company of Piper Alpha was generally known as Occidental, but was in fact a joint-venture of Occidental Petroleum Caledonia the operator and largest shareholder with 36.5%, Texaco with a 23.5%, Union Texas Petroleum with 20%, and Thomson North Sea Ltd. 20% of the shares.]